 The Salvation Army, Bristol

-The team behind the re-building of the Salvation Army church and community centre in Bristol wanted to make the most of the feature glass window by adding a graphic design, visible day or night.
+The team behind the re-building of the Salvation Army church and community centre in Bristol wanted to make the most of the feature glass window by adding window graphics that would be visible both day and night.

 It is always important to get the feedback from the client and Major Ian Mountford, on behalf of The Salvation Army commented:

-“The contra vision looks great in the day and very good in the evening too.
-In this respect it loses some of its vibrancy in the evening externally, but never the less does convey the effect we wanted, so it does work and it was definitely right choice.
+“The Contra Vision looks great in the day and very good in the evening too.
+In this respect it loses some of its vibrancy in the evening externally, but nevertheless does convey the effect we wanted, so it does work, and it was the right choice.
 Thanks again for your help and support with this.”

 The result is a stunning addition to the new building that will provide a beacon of light in the heart of the community.